jcamiel/panes/README.md

     ]
 ```

 To launch this config, simply type `panes.py Default`or `panes.py`.
 This will create a new iTerm 2 window with three panes labeled 'Pane 1', 'Pane 2' and 'Pane 3'.
 Each pane will launch an `echo` command followed by a `ls -ltr` command.
-For instance, you can use it to ssh to your server and output some logs in a panes.
+For instance, you can use it to ssh to your server and output some logs in a pane.

 `panes.py` works by creating a temporary AppleScript script to pilot [iTerm 2][].
 This script is totally based on [Luis Martin Gil][] [iTerm 2][] scripts that you can have at <https://github.com/luismartingil/per.scripts/blob/master/iterm_launcher02.applescript>.
 Kudos to Luis for mastering AppleScript which I have not the courage to do!